+Maybe we also need to discuss the ideas of signatures?
+(Gupta et al., 2008)

+Or other approaches that tried to use diagnostic measures (e.g. Pechlivanidis, I. G., Jackson, B., & McMillan, H. (2010).
+The use of entropy as a model diagnostic in rainfall-runoff modelling.)

 if my model performance is bad: where do the errors come from?
 What processes might not be captured by the model?

-Diagnosing model performance by introducing a novel efficiency measure based on flow duration curve
+Diagnosing model performance by introducing a novel efficiency measure based on flow duration curve (but we are doing more, not only FDC)

 Flow duration curve covers different processes (e.g. runoff generation, storage recession)